 - 16. Member States are responsible for the selection of projects to be proposed to the Secretariat based on the CPFs and existing RSPs.
 Only projects where well-developed, mature nuclear and nuclearrelated techniques and technology hold a comparative advantage or complement conventional approaches will be considered. - 17.
-Member States are responsible for the selection of counterpart institutions, project counterparts, regional project coordinators, project teams and partners, based on the needs and objectives of projects.
-This includes ensuring that the institutions selected have the required physical infrastructure, adequate human resources to implement the projects, and are supportive and committed to disseminating knowledge and the transferred technology at the national and regional level.
+Member States are responsible for the selection of counterpart institutions, project counterparts regional project coordinators, project teams and partners, based on the needs and objectives of projects.
+This includes ensuring that the selected institutions have the required physical and technical infrastructure, adequate human resources to implement the projects, have adequate safety infrastructure to ensure the safe use of the proposed technique under the project, and are supportive and committed to disseminating knowledge and the transferred technology at the national and regional level.
 Project counterparts should be knowledgeable and committed, have good managerial skills and be capable of coordinating project development and implementation.
 They are required to successfully complete the LFA online training, preferably prior to commencing a design process.
 Project management tools are available on the PCMF Reference Desk and InTouch+. - 18.
-Member States are the project owners and thus responsible for progress monitoring and for reporting, the realization of outcomes, as well as ensuring sustainability of developed human resources and infrastructural capacity.
-This includes identifying and mitigating risks that may affect project implementation and desired impact. - 19.
+Member States are responsible for progress monitoring and for reporting, the realization of outcomes, as well as ensuring sustainability of developed human resources and infrastructural capacity.
+This includes identifying, analysing, mitigating and continuously monitoring risks that may affect project implementation and desired impact. - 19.
 The Secretariat actively supports Member States in all aspects of project design, including ensuring technical integrity and relevance of proposed projects and that financial planning is in line with project content.
 The Secretariat is also responsible for appraising project designs against established quality criteria and ensuring that comprehensive and timely feedback on all submitted draft project designs is provided to Member States through the Programme Cycle Management Framework (PCMF). - 20.
-As needed and as appropriate, the Secretariat will coordinate with Member States on the provision of support for project planning, designs and development, such as (1) assistance for development of CPF and regional strategic profiles/frameworks, (2) pre-project assistance, (3) assistance for results-based project development, (4) upstream planning, (5) project programme review/assessment meetings, (6) training and induction courses for new National Liaison Officers/National Liaison Assistants, and (7) assistance for resource mobilization efforts.
-A full description of all TC programme services is available from the PCMF Reference Desk.
+As needed and as appropriate, the Secretariat will coordinate with Member States on the provision of support for project planning, designs and development, such as (1) assistance for development of CPF and regional strategic profiles/frameworks, (2) pre-project assistance, (3) assistance for results-based project development, (4) upstream planning, (5) project programme review meetings, (6) training and induction courses for new National Liaison Officers/National Liaison Assistants, and

+(7) assistance for resource mobilization efforts.
+A full description of all TC programme services is available on the PCMF Reference Desk.